Ilink/JS-Utilities/readme.md

 	jsUtil.bind_from_json(json)

 Alternatively, the JSON values could already exist on the page, perhaps in a hidden field.
 In that case, one could simply use jQuery to grab the data.

+Future Releases will include ways to bind from specific parts of JSON input.